3/13/2025

 speaker

-It's still small piece, but you know, we're we're we're actually bidding and winning some pretty interesting long term rental deals, which is cool.
-It's kind of you know, again, this is all new business for us this whole long term rental.
-But it's interesting, you know, we've had a lot of very large opportunities and the customers last mentioned, you know, I'm just going to buy everything.
-So not because the rental wasn't attractive, it just decided the capex model, right?
-But we are we are seeing we are winning some good long term rental business in in Europe and the US.
-And I think that's going to continue because people are still looking at the op ex model a lot.
-So you know, as we fine tune our offerings, I don't see that happening.
-I don't see that stopping, but it's still it's still a small piece of our business.
+It's still a small piece, but you know, we're, we're, we're actually bidding and winning some pretty interesting long-term rental deals, which is cool.
+It's kind of, you know, and again, this is all new business for us, this whole long-term rental.
+But it's interesting, you know, we've had a lot of very large opportunities and the customers last minute just decided, you know what, I'm just going to buy everything.
+So not because the rental wasn't attractive, they just decided it's a CapEx model, right?
+But we are winning some good long-term rental business in Europe and the U.S., and I think that's going to continue because people are still looking at the OPEX model a lot.
+So, you know, as we fine-tune our offerings, I don't see that stopping.
+But it's still a small piece of our business.

 speaker